BastiaanJansen/toast-swift/README.md

 ```

 ### Custom toast view
-You don't like the default Apple style?
+Don't like the default Apple style?
 No problem, it is also possible to use a custom toast view with the `custom` method.
 Firstly, create a class that confirms to the `ToastView` protocol:
 ```swift
 class CustomToastView : UIView, ToastView {
     private let text: String